PineAPPL

 You can install the CAPI in two different ways:

-The fastest way to install the CAPI is to download the pre-built binaries:
+The fastest way to install the CAPI is to download the pre-built libraries:

 curl --proto '=https' --tlsv1.2 -sSf https://nnpdf.github.io/pineappl/install-capi.sh | sh